 Best Rideshare Insurance for Extending Personal Coverage: American Family

-American Family offers the Rideshare Endorsement, an add-on that extends personal auto coverage to Phase 1 for rideshare drivers.
+American Family offers the Rideshare Endorsement, an add-on that extends personal auto coverage to Period 1 for rideshare drivers.
 This endorsement provides the same coverages as a personal policy, including bodily injury and property damage liability, collision, comprehensive, medical payments and personal injury protection (PIP).

 - Availability: Most states